artsy/eigen/docs/vscode.md

 1. [Install VS Code](https://code.visualstudio.com).
 1. Install the [React Native Extension](https://github.com/Microsoft/vscode-react-native)
-1. Next install these extensions: ESLint, View Node Package, Flow Language, Spelling and Grammar Checker.
+1. Next install these extensions: ESLint, View Node Package, Flow Language, npm Intellisense, Spelling and Grammar Checker.
 1. Install the command line tools via the command: "Install 'code' command in PATH"/

 Note, if you are using [nvm](https://github.com/creationix/nvm), I strongly recommend always opening VS code from the terminal to ensure all the environment variables are correct.

-### Commands / Extensions / Tasks
+### Terminology - Commands / Extensions / Tasks

 A command is a one off thing the editor can do, press  `cmd + shift + p` to bring up a list, then type the one you want.

 An extension is a way to add specific features to the editor, you can run the command "Install Extensions" to start installing new ones.

 A task is a customizable command that is set up per-project.

+### Theming interlude

+The default theme for VS Code is pretty intense, if you're a light theme kind of person.
+I would recommend switching to "Light (Visual Studio)", via the "Change Theme" command.

+!(choose-theme.png)[choose-theme.png]

+This screenshot also includes a code font with JS ligatures, called [Fira Code](https://github.com/tonsky/FiraCode).

 ### Starting React-Native Services